- img 3 loading...

 Vivid Fallout 3 has some very nice features to it.
 Here are some of them:

-- Night Vision - If you have MMM or a Night Vision mod, they work!
-(Coming soon)
+- Night Vision - There is now native support for Night Vision.
+If you have MMM or a Night Vision mod, they will now work without issue!
+This is also true of Thermal Vision.

 - Depth of Field - This really makes the horizon look great, and it offers just a touch of close-in blur to enhance the idea of strange lighting.

 - Lens - Too much Lens looks ridiculous.
-But if you allow just enough, it enhances atmospheric effects and makes things soooo much better.
+But if you allow just enough it enhances atmospheric effects and makes things soooo much better, especially when you poop a nuke on some baddies at night!

-- Sun, Moon, Clouds – All of these are new.
-There are variants of the Sun Glare For The Pitt and Point Lookout as well, to better match the atmospheric conditions of those regions.
-(Coming soon)
+- Sun Glare – There are new, haloed sun glares for the DC Wasteland, The Pitt, and Point Lookout.
+They better match the atmospheric conditions of those regions.

 But the most important feature is the use of three palettes.
 That's right: three.
 There is one palette for days, one for nights, and one for interiors.
 The day and night palettes are tinted amber and pale blue (respectively), to compensate for red-shift and blue-shift.
 The interior palette is neutral since it will be a mixture of natural and mostly artificial light, if there is any lighting at all.
 These are palettes of my own design.

-And finally, there is a customized enbeffct.fx file, which blends the day and night palettes during sunrise and sunset for a really smoothe transition from day to night.
-You won't see that distracting 'pop' when sunset ends and night begins - the same is true for sunrise and day.
-There is also a postprocess customization feature, as well.
+These features hinge upon the the enhanced enbeffct.fx file, which also includes a customizable postprocess and palette intesity controllers.
+The triple palette technique blends the day and night palettes during sunrise and sunset for a really smooth transition from day to night.
+You won't see that distracting 'pop' when sunset ends and night begins.
+The same is true for sunrise and day.

 But that's not to say you can't use mods.
 If anything, a good mod will make things that much better.
 A crap mod will slow down your game and throw your lighting and shaders off - sometimes waaaaay off.